How to start an online shop for free in 2019

 Over the past few months, we have received an immense number of requests to share our insights on how to start an online shop.
 If you have the slightest experience of setting out to open an online store on your own, then you have an idea of all the things that can (and will!) go wrong.

-So, for the next few weeks, keep an eye on this blog entry (or register for our newsletter!) to ensure that you stay on track with the successful launch of your eshop!
+So, keep an eye on this blog entry (or register for our newsletter!) to ensure that you stay on track with the successful launch of your eshop!